chrisgrieser/nvim-rulebook/README.md

 }
 ```

-## API: Availability of rule lookup
+### How to display the availability of rule lookup
 The function `require("rulebook").hasDocs(diag)`, expects a diagnostic object
 and returns a boolean whether `nvim-rulebook` documentation for the respective
 diagnostic available.
 One use case for this is to add a visual indicator if